 Refugees

 Who is a refugee?
-Miller defends an account of refugeehood that encompasses persons ‘whose human rights are under threat either from natural calamities or from private acts of violence that the state is unable to prevent, and who can only avoid this threat by migrating’.
+Miller defends an account of refugeehood that encompasses persons ‘whose human rights are under threat either from natural calamities or from private acts of violence that the state is unable to prevent, and who can only avoid this threat by migrating’ (p.83).
 This is a widely defended and defensible view, although it should be noted that it takes refugee status to be necessarily conditional on migration and this ‘exilic bias’ is more controversial that Miller acknowledges.

-, Miller proceeds to offer an insightful argument on an issue rarely considered, namely, why the first state to application for refuge is made has a special responsibility to the applicant.
-He :
+Having set out this definition, Miller proceeds to offer an insightful argument on an issue rarely considered, namely, why the first state to which an application for refuge is made has a special responsibility to the applicant.
+He argues:

 lodging a claim for asylum does not usually make the claimant more vulnerable to having her human rights abused; rather what it does is make her vulnerable (in a different sense) to the decision that the state she has applied to will take.
-Her claim that was previously indeterminate now has a specific target, and that is why the state where asylum is sought now has a special obligation to her
+Her claim that was previously indeterminate now has a specific target, and that is why the state where asylum is sought now has a special obligation to her. (p.85)

 Miller is careful to note that this does not entail that refuge for legitimate claims be provided by the state to whom application is made; rather this state acquires the responsibility to ensure that the refugee is provided with refuge somewhere where their human rights will be protected.
-There may be good reasons for this to be the state of initial application in terms of language, family connections or existing immigrant community from the state that the refugee has fledhese are secondary to the provision of adequate human rights protection state is not obligated to comply the refugee’s own choice of state of residence, although Miller acknowledges that we have good reason to give more weight to the refugee’s choice of state in circumstances where the stay is liable to be long-term.
+There may be good reasons for this to be the state of initial application in terms of language, family connections or existing immigrant community from the state that the refugee has fled (Gibney, 2015).
+These, however, are secondary to the provision of adequate human rights protection.
+A state is not obligated to comply with the refugee’s own choice of state of residence, although Miller acknowledges that we have good reason to give more weight to the refugee’s choice of state in circumstances where the stay is liable to be long-term.